crowdsourcing-class/crowdsourcing-class.github.io/IPython_install_guide.md

 #####Debugging Tips:

+* If you are running OS X verion 10.11 "El Capitan" then the operating system may be blocking you from installing anything into `/System/Library/Frameworks/Python.framework/Versions/2.7/shar` even with the sudo command.
+Instead try running `pip install --user ipython[notebook]`

 * You may need to give pip extra permissions to get IPython installed, so if you see any error messages or exceptions mentioning permissions or installation failing, run `$ sudo pip install ipython[notebook]`.
 When you are successful, you'll see some packages download and the command line wait for your next input.

 * At this point, some users have seen an error: "IPython 4.0.1 does not provide the extra 'notebook.'"
 If you see this, you can resolve it by running: